EXTRADEEN/holberton-low_level_programming/pointers_arrays_strings/README.md

 0-strcat - Is a function that concatenates two strings.
 1-strncat - Is a function that cancatenates tho strings 2-strncpy - Is a function that copies a string.
+3-strcmp - Is a function that compares two strings.